anderssandstrom/ecmc_multi_master_test/README.md

 ## Tests
 Note: Tests are not listed in order of importance..
+* Only run one IOC, check latency reduce to 250Hz
 * Start one ioc at the time, the most complex first
 * Reduce rate of both IOC:s to 250Hz and run on same IOC
 * Add mcoreutils